OpenDreamKit/OpenDreamKit.github.io/_activities/2016-08-03-gap-docker-jupyter.md

 Yesterday Alexander Konovalov and Markus Pfeiffer created a [Docker](https://docker.com) image containing [GAP](http://www.gap-system.org), and an early version of the [GAP-Jupyter](https://github.com/gap-packages/jupyter-gap) interface for ease of access.
-It is available from [dockerhub](https://hub.docker.com/r/gapsystem/gap-docker-jupyter/).
+It is available from [DockerHub](https://hub.docker.com/r/gapsystem/gap-docker-jupyter/).

-If you have docker already installed on your system, it should be fairly easy to get yourself up and running with the following commands
+If you have Docker already installed on your system, it should be fairly easy to get yourself up and running with the following commands

 ```